Autopsy Center of Excellence

 Clinical ServicesThe Autopsy COE based at UPMC Presbyterian runs a centralized autopsy service for most of the UPMC hospitals in the region including Montefiore, Shadyside, Mercy, Passavant, Magee (adults), St. Margaret's and McKeesport.
 These autopsies serve quality assurance at each of these hospitals.

-Research ActivitiesThe autopsy service supports long ongoing research for Alzheimer's disease, interstitial lung disease, and various other conditions including lung cancer, intravascular talcosis, spinal lymphovascular connections and thrombotic thrombocytopenic purpura, all pre-approved by the committee for oversight of research involving the dead.
+Research ActivitiesThe autopsy service supports long ongoing research for Alzheimer's disease, interstitial lung disease, and various other conditions including aortic stenosis, breast cancer and sepsis induced kidney injury, all pre-approved by the CORID (the Committee for Research and Education Involving the Deceased).
 The research for Alzheimer's disease and interstitial lung disease is done with STAT ("warm") autopsies at any hour of the day or night so as to obtain tissue with ribonucleic acids and other labile substances.

-Slide from a brain in a case of disseminated toxoplasmosisThe autopsy service provides teaching in autopsy performance for both pathology residents and pathology assistant students.
-Cases from the autopsy service are used in teaching cardiovascular pathology to both second-year medical students in the cardiovascular block and fourth-year medical students in an integrated life science course, which integrates anatomy, radiology and pathology.
+Teaching ActivitiesThe autopsy service provides teaching in autopsy performance for both pathology residents and pathology assistant students.
+Cases from the autopsy service are used in teaching cardiovascular pathology to both second-year medical students in the cardiovascular block and fourth-year medical students in the Introduction to Autopsy Pathology elective.
 Images of gross and microscopic pathology from the autopsy service are used extensively in a course called the cellular and pathologic basis of disease, which combines histology, cell biology and general pathology, in the first year of the medical school curriculum.